Hearty & Delicious: How to Make the Perfect Baked Ziti

 So, if you’re wondering how to store and reheat your baked ziti, here’s everything you need to know.

-How to refrigerate
+How to Refrigerate

 Let’s say you’ve assembled your ziti and ricotta mix in a casserole dish, but you want to wait a couple of hours before using the oven.
 Or maybe you have assembled them in advance for tomorrow.